-The second largest of the Fiji islands, Vanua Levu is only a short flight away from Viti Levu but manages to combine a feeling of remoteness and purity of Fijian culture, while still playing host to some of Fiji's finest resorts.
+The second largest of the Fiji islands, Vanua Levu is only a short flight away from Viti Levu but manages to combine a feeling of remoteness and purity of Fijian culture, while still playing host to some of the country's finest resorts.

 Inland is lush mountainous terrain home to some rare and intriguing wildlife, while the heavily indented coast is fringed by some of the most fabulous reefs in Fiji.
 Savusavu provides you with top class accommodation, incredible diving on your doorstep and plenty of topside distractions for nature lovers.